-Native to Central America, this tropical giant is adored by the houseplant community for many reasons, but if I had to guess, and judging from the comments and DM’s over the years, the most beloved feature of Monstera are those fantastic holes.
-Holes, or ‘fenestrations' are defined as windows.
-And how very appropriate too, as fenestrations develop on the leaves to let light in and air flow through, just like a window!
+Native to Central America, this tropical giant is adored by the houseplant community for many reasons, but if I had to guess, and judging from the comments and DM’s over the years, the most beloved feature of Monstera are those fantastic holes or ‘fenestrations'.
+In Italian fenestra means window.
+And how very appropriate too, as fenestrations develop to allow light and air flow through, just like a window!

-The question I receive most often in my inbox is, “Why doesn’t my monstera have any splits or holes?
+A question we receive often, “Why doesn’t my monstera have any splits or holes?
 Am I doing something wrong?”
 The answer is quite often, no, unless you are keeping your plant away from a good light source-then the answer is YES!
-Give that baby some sun please! (preferably morning sun or bright, indirect light) But often I respond like this, “How old is your Monstera”?
-Because young monstera do not split their leaves, they have no need yet!
+Give that baby some sun and preferably morning sun or bright, indirect light.
+But often I respond, “How old is your Monstera”?
+Because young monstera do not split their leaves, they have no need yet.
 Instead, they are photosynthesizing with as much potential leaf surface area as possible to feed the rest of the plant so it can continue to grow large and strong to then produce bigger leaves with splits and fenestrations.

 Let’s go a step further.
 Once your monstera is a few years old, you will begin to notice the splits, then, after another year or so, you’ll have your first set of fenestrations. (definitely a rewarding plant parent moment to discover that first unfurling leaf with much anticipated fenestrations, I won’t lie-- I’ve been known to jump up and down like a kid in a candy store)

-Ok, so then why do they begin to grow splits and holes?
-Well, as the plant matures in the wild, it climbs its way up trees and lives under the canopy, waiting patiently for sunlight to stream through.
+Why do they begin to grow splits and holes?
+In it’s native habitat monstera climbs its way up trees and lives under the canopy, waiting patiently for sunlight to stream through.
 If the larger, new leaf blocked all the sun from the smaller leaves, the plant wouldn’t photosynthesize as it climbs (generally, each new leaf grows slightly larger than the last).
 So the brilliant Monstera developed not only holes to let light pass through, but also to avoid getting ripped to pieces whenever a gust of wind or hurricane came through.
-If the fenestrations weren’t there, those ginormous leaves would act like a sail and the leaves would be torn apart, and may even uproot those lovely roots from the tree!
+If the fenestrations weren’t there, those massive leaves would act like a sail and be torn apart, and may even uproot those lovely roots from the tree!

 Giant aerial roots hold on tightly as the plant makes its way up!